 7. Many researchers believe that it takes 10,000 hours to master any complex skill, so what can you imagine doing for that many hours?
 I can hear the Renaissance people screaming in horror at this one, so be reassured that this guideline is meant to be helpful, not oppressive.
 If you don’t want to do just one thing and become very specialized, then you do not have to do so…this is just for people who want to be virtuosos in a discipline.

 8. Your childhood is a good place to look for clues about your strengths.
 When you were in elementary school, what did you gravitate toward doing?
 What compliments did you receive from teachers?
 What contests did you win?

 9. Here’s a warning about the strategy in #8: Be careful that you don’t mistake genetic blessing as a sign that you are meant to do something.
 Some of the unhappiest people I know are those who were naturally gifted at something from a young age, so they were pressured into pursuing a particular path that doesn’t feel satisfying to them at all.
 I appreciate the advice Marcus Buckingham gives when he says that something is truly a strength only if practicing it motivates a person to do more.
 If a strength feels like a golden handcuff, it isn’t truly a strength.
 Satisfaction lies in using strengths that are congruent with one’s values, interests, and temperament, too.

 10. Hire a career counselor or coach.
 Sometimes it is much easier to identify truths about yourself when talking them through with an objective career development professional.
-Please email me if you would like to receive information about my counseling and coaching services.
+Please email us if you would like to start a conversation about my company’s career coaching services.

 I would love to hear your comments and feedback below if you try any of the above suggestions.